Faisal-NSU/cse498R/README.md

 model for sentiment analysis of food reviews in Bangla.
 We collect raw reviews data from FOODPANDA.
 Text preprocessing, feature selection, and machine learning classification are project methodologies in the sentiment analysis model.
-We'll use various natural language processing (NLP) techniques to preprocess the data, extract necessary features such as word frequency, TF-IDF, and so on, and then experiment with and compare the results using various machine learning models.
+We'll use various natural language processing (NLP) techniques to preprocess the data, extract necessary features such as word frequency, TF-IDF, Glove and word to sequence, and then experiment with and compare the results using various machine learning models.
 </p>